 It is important to look after your mental health during the coronavirus (COVID-19) pandemic.
-These factsheets outline more about how you can look after your mental health:

-- Contact the Beyond Blue Support Service on 1300 22 4636 available 24/7 or online chat (3pm–12am, 7 days a week)
+- Contact the Beyond Blue Support Service on 1300 22 4636 available 24/7 or online chat (3pm–12am, 7 days a week).

 - Remain connected with friends and family members and seek out peer support groups such as Peer Connect.